bennyk/CatMaze/README.md

 ### References

-Further references about Astar beyond the tutorial you might find Amit's [page] (http://theory.stanford.edu/~amitp/GameProgramming/) to be resourceful.
+For further references about Astar algorithm beyond the tutorial here, you might find Amit's [page] (http://theory.stanford.edu/~amitp/GameProgramming/) to be resourceful.
 Finally any good book about game AI should do the job.
 The current implementation made reference to the pseudo code outline in this [book] (http://ai4g.com/).
 You might want to check it out too.